Programmable logic controller: PLC compared with other control systems

 PLCs are well adapted to a range of automation tasks.
 These are typically industrial processes in manufacturing where the cost of developing and maintaining the automation system is high relative to the total cost of the automation, and where changes to the system would be expected during its operational life.
 PLCs contain input and output devices compatible with industrial pilot devices and controls; little electrical design is required, and the design problem centers on expressing the desired sequence of operations.
 PLC applications are typically highly customized systems, so the cost of a packaged PLC is low compared to the cost of a specific custom-built controller design.
 On the other hand, in the case of mass-produced goods, customized control systems are economical.
 This is due to the lower cost of the components, which can be optimally chosen instead of a "generic" solution, and where the non-recurring engineering charges are spread over thousands or millions of units.

 Programmable controllers are widely used in motion, positioning, or torque control.
 Some manufacturers produce motion control units to be integrated with PLC so that G-code (involving a CNC machine) can be used to instruct machine movements.

-PLC Chip / Embedded Controller
+PLC chip / embedded controller

-For small machines with low or medium volume.
-PLCs that can execute PLC languages such as Ladder, Flow-Chart/Grafcet,...
-Similar to traditional PLCs, but their small size allows developers to design them into custom printed circuit boards like a microcontroller, without computer programming knowledge, but with a language that is easy to use, modify and maintain.
-It's between the classic PLC / Micro-PLC and the Microcontrollers.
+These are for small machines and systems with low or medium volume.
+They can execute PLC languages such as Ladder, Flow-Chart/Grafcet, etc. They are similar to traditional PLCs, but their small size allows developers to design them into custom printed circuit boards like a microcontroller, without computer programming knowledge, but with a language that is easy to use, modify and maintain.
+They sit between the classic PLC / micro-PLC and microcontrollers.

-Cam timers

-For high-volume or very simple fixed automation tasks, different techniques are used.
-For example, a cheap consumer dishwasher would be controlled by an electromechanical cam timer costing only a few dollars in production quantities.